Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 ## Accessibility events
 ### Description
 iOS sends several accessibility events to the applications.
 They are sent when accessibility options are changed.
-For example, if VoiceOver is deactivated, the running applications will receive the `UIAccessibilityVoiceOverStatusDidChange` event.
-This is very useful when used simultaneously with `UIAccessibilityIsVoiceOverRunning`.
+</br>For example, if VoiceOver is deactivated, the running applications will receive the `UIAccessibilityVoiceOverStatusDidChange` event.
+</br>This is very useful when used simultaneously with `UIAccessibilityIsVoiceOverRunning`.

 Let's say the application behaves differently when VoiceOver is turned on.
-This is detected by the `UIAccessibilityIsVoiceOverRunning` method.
-What happens if VoiceOver is disabled?
-This is when the system events can be used.
-By listening to these events, it is possible to dynamically change how the application behaves.
+</br>What happens if VoiceOver is disabled ?
+This is exactly when the system events can be used.
+</br>By listening to these events, it is possible to dynamically change how the application behaves.
 ### Example
 In this example, a method is fired when VoiceOver or Switch Control status has changed.
 <pre><code class="objective-c">